Categories

-In small Italian towns, anything can happen.
-And sometimes it doesn’t even matter if it’s true, as long as it’s good gossip!
-Like the time they had my husband all but dead and buried!
+In small Italian towns, anything can happen!
+Sometimes it doesn’t even matter if it’s true, as long as it makes for good gossip!
+Take the time they had my husband all but dead and buried for example!
 Or at best seriously ill.
-We were away most of the summer, as we often are, staying at our summer homeContinue reading “Village Gossip and Culture Shock”
+We were away most of the summer, as we often are, staying at […]

 The Italian Easter